Marty Robbins: Racing career

 Robbins loved NASCAR racing.
 With his musical successes, he was able to finance his avocation.
 Robbins always tried to run at the big racetracks (Talladega Superspeedway, Daytona International Speedway) every year and a smattering of the smaller races when time permitted.
 Robbins had six top-ten finishes in his career, with a personal-best top-five finish at the 1974 Motor State 360 in Michigan.

 Robbins' cars were built and maintained by Cotton Owens.
 They were painted two-toned magenta and chartreuse, usually carrying car number 42 (though 6, 22, and 777 were also used).
 Over the years, he ran a few makes and models (Plymouths, Dodges, or Fords) before buying a 1972-bodied Dodge Charger from Owens.
 Robbins had a few major wrecks during the 1970s, and he had Owens rebuild the car to update the sheet metal to the 1973–1974 Charger specifications, and then finally 1978 Dodge Magnum sheet metal, which he raced until the end of 1980.
 Robbins' final NASCAR race car was a 1981 Buick Regal that he rented and drove in a few races in 1981 and 1982.

 In 1972, at the Winston 500, Robbins stunned the competition by turning laps that were 15 mph faster than his qualifying time.
 After the race, NASCAR tried to bestow the Rookie of the Race award, but he would not accept it.
 He had knocked the NASCAR-mandated restrictors out of his carburetor and admitted he "just wanted to see what it was like to run up front for once."

 Robbins is credited with possibly saving Richard Childress' life at the 1974 Charlotte 500 by deliberately crashing into a wall rather than T-bone (broadside) Childress's car that was stopped across the track.

 In 1983, one year after Robbins' death, NASCAR honored him by naming the annual race at Fairgrounds Speedway the Marty Robbins 420.

 Robbins' Dodge Magnum was restored by Owens and donated to the Talladega Museum by his family, and was displayed there from 1983 to 2008.
 The car is now in private hands in Southern California and raced on the Vintage NASCAR club circuit.

-In 2014, Robbins' 1969 Dodge Charger Daytona was featured on an episode of Discovery Channels TV show Fat and Furious: Rolling Thunder.
+In 2014, Robbins' 1969 Dodge Charger Daytona was featured on an episode of Discovery Channels TV show Fast and Furious: Rolling Thunder.
 In that same year, an episode of Velocity's AmeriCarna featured ex-race team owner Ray Evernham spearheading the restoration of another of Robbins' NASCAR racers, a 1964 Plymouth Belvedere.

 For the 2016 Darlington throwback weekend, Kyle Larson's number 42 NASCAR Xfinity Series car was painted purple and gold in honor of Robbins.
-For the 2021 Goodyear 400, Tyler Reddick's RCR nmuber 8 NASCAR Cup car carries Robbins' signature magenta and chartreuse livery.
+For the 2021 Goodyear 400, Tyler Reddick's RCR number 8 NASCAR Cup car carries Robbins' signature magenta and chartreuse livery.
 For the 2022 running, Corey LaJoie's Spire Motorsports number 7 ran a throwback to Robbins' infamous 777 car that he ran in his career.